Electronic Engineering (Communications) Foundation Degree

 This course has been written to provide you with a wide technical background to support a range of careers in electronic and communications engineering.
 Communications Engineers design, install and maintain electronics and communications equipment for a range of industries in the sector, including television and radio broadcast, mobile networks, rail, aerospace and IT.
 This is a dynamic industry and this course has a strong technical element that will help you develop the skills you need to succeed.
 If you are employed in the industry this course will provide you with advanced knowledge and skills which will enhance your career prospects.
 If you are not employed, the course will provide you with a good grounding to help you to find employment in the field.

-The tuition fee for academic year 2020-21 is £5,500.
+The Year 1 and Year 2 tuition fee for academic year 2021-22 is £5,665.
 Please be aware that we intend to increase tuition fees in subsequent years using the Retail Price Index (RPI-X).